Soran Mama Hama: Career

-Hama’s last story in Livin Magazine was titled, ‘Prostitutes invade Kirkuk.'
+Hama’s last story in Lvin Magazine was titled, ‘Prostitutes invade Kirkuk.'
 Hama said that he had the names of police brigadiers, many lieutenants, colonels, and many police and security officers involved in and covering up a prostitution network in Kirkuk.

-Hama had worked at Livin for three years.
+Hama had worked at Lvin for three years.

 Personal

 Hama was born in Kirkuk on Rashid Awa Street.
 In Kirkuk, he studied at primary and secondary school.
 When he died, he was attending the Fine Arts Institution of Kirkuk where he was senior in the Music department.

 Death

 The Kurdistan Journalists Syndicate (KJS) said Mama Hama had received a threatening message from an unidentified person on May 15.

 Hama was shot and died in front of his home in Kirkuk.

 In the mobile phone Hama was using, there were messages discovered to be from a PUK politician who had threatened him with death prior to the assassination.
 When the politician was asked to attend a court hearing he threatened the Judge by driving to court with an escort of over 100 vehicles full of security forces who would even shoot the judge if they were ordered to do so.